Anarchism in Korea

 Anarchism in Korea dates back to the Korean independence movement in Korea under Japanese rule (1910-1945).
 Korean anarchists federated across their end of the continent, including forming groups on the Japanese mainland and in Manchuria, but their efforts were perforated by regional and world wars.

 History

 During the later Joseon period, a number of precursors to anarchism emerged from the works of Korean Neo-Confucianism.
-Jeong Yak-yong advocated for a type of anarcho-communism called a "village-land system", in which land was held under common ownership, everyone contributes "from each according to their ability, to each according to their needs", and the redistribution of income and wealth is carried out between villages.
+Chŏng Yagyong advocated for a type of anarcho-communism called a "village-land system", in which land was held under common ownership, everyone contributes "from each according to their ability, to each according to their needs", and the redistribution of income and wealth is carried out between villages.
 Choe Je-u pursued a humanist and egalitarian philosophy known as "Donghak", which held that "Man is Heaven".
 In 1894, these egalitarian ideas were put into practice during the Donghak Peasant Revolution.

 Gestation period

 Japan's occupation of Korea in 1910 encouraged a national liberation movement whose more radical proponents gravitated towards anarchism.
 Following the 1919 independence struggle led by the March 1st Movement, following and during which 7,500 people were killed, a large number of Koreans emigrated to Manchuria, forming independent communities there.

 In 1923, Sin Chaeho released his "Declaration of the Korean Revolution", which cautioned Koreans against replacing one oppressor with another, or becoming a society that would exploit another.
 He pushed for the revolution to guarantee new freedoms and material improvements, not just the removal of foreign control.
 The Korean anarchists named their newspaper Talhwan (Reconquest) and advocated for anarcho-communism.
 The Japanese ruling class took a reactionary view towards anarchists and Koreans, blaming them for an earthquake in Tokyo that same year.